-"Initial Purchaser" - Digital Currency Group, Inc., the purchaser of the initial Baskets.

-- "Investment Advisers Act" U.S. Investment Advisers Act of 1940, as amended. - "Investment Company Act" U.S Investment Company Act of 1940, as amended. - "Investor" Any investor that has entered into a Subscription Agreement with an Authorized Participant, pursuant to which such Authorized Participant will act as agent for the investor. - "IRS" The U.S. Internal Revenue Service, a bureau of the U.S. Department of the Treasury. - "Litecoin" or "LTC" Litecoin tokens, which are a type of digital currency based on an open-source cryptographic protocol existing on the Litecoin network. - "LLC Agreement" The Second Amended and Restated Limited Liability Company Agreement establishing and governing the operations of the Fund, as the same may be amended from time to time. - "LLC Law" Limited Liability Companies Law, 2018 of the Cayman Islands (as amended or any successor statute thereto). - "Manager" Grayscale Investments, LLC, or any substitute therefor as provided herein, or any successor thereto by merger or operation of law. - "Manager-paid Expenses"- The fees and expenses incurred by the Fund in the ordinary course of its affairs, excluding taxes, that the Manager is obligated to assume and pay, including: (i) the Marketing Fee, (ii) the Administrator Fee, (iii) the Security Vendors Fee, (iv) the Transfer Agent Fee, (v) the fees and expenses related to the listing, quotation or trading of the Shares on any Secondary Market (including customary legal, marketing and audit fees and expenses) in an amount up to \$600,000 in any given Fiscal Year, (vi) ordinary course legal fees and expenses, (vii) audit fees, (viii) regulatory fees, including, if applicable, any fees relating to the registration of the Shares under the Securities Act or the Exchange Act and fees relating to registration and any other regulatory requirements in the Cayman Islands, (ix) printing and mailing costs, (x) costs of maintaining the Fund's website and (xi) applicable license fees with respect to the Fund. - "Manager's Fee" A fee that accrues daily in U.S. dollars at an annual rate of 3.0% of the Fund's Digital Asset Holdings Fee Basis Amount as of 4:00 p.m., New York time, and will generally be paid in the Fund Components then held by the Fund in proportion to such Fund Components' respective Weightings.
+"Investment Advisers Act" - U.S. Investment Advisers Act of 1940, as amended.

+"Investment Company Act" - U.S Investment Company Act of 1940, as amended.

+"Investor" - Any investor that has entered into a subscription agreement with an Authorized Participant, pursuant to which such Authorized Participant will act as agent for the investor.

+"IRS" - The U.S. Internal Revenue Service, a bureau of the U.S. Department of the Treasury.

+"Litecoin" or "LTC" - Litecoin tokens, which are a type of digital currency based on an open-source cryptographic protocol existing on the Litecoin network.

+"LLC Agreement" - The Second Amended and Restated Limited Liability Company Agreement establishing and governing the operations of the Fund, as the same may be amended from time to time.

+"LLC Law" - Limited Liability Companies Law, 2018 of the Cayman Islands (as amended or any successor statute thereto).

+"Manager" - Grayscale Investments, LLC, or any substitute therefor as provided herein, or any successor thereto by merger or operation of law.

+"Manager-paid Expenses" - The fees and expenses incurred by the Fund in the ordinary course of its affairs, excluding taxes, that the Manager is obligated to assume and pay, including: (i) the Marketing Fee, (ii) the Administrator Fee, (iii) fees for the Custodian and any other security vendor engaged by the Fund (iv) the Transfer Agent Fee, (v) the fees and expenses related to the listing, quotation or trading of the Shares on any Secondary Market (including customary legal, marketing and audit fees and expenses) in an amount up to \$600,000 in any given Fiscal Year, (vi) ordinary course legal fees and expenses, (vii) audit fees, (viii) regulatory fees, including, if applicable, any fees relating to the registration of the Shares under the Securities Act or the Exchange Act and fees relating to registration and any other regulatory requirements in the Cayman Islands, (ix) printing and mailing costs, (x) costs of maintaining the Fund's website and (xi) applicable license fees with respect to the Fund.

+"Manager's Fee" - A fee that accrues daily in U.S. dollars at an annual rate of 3.0% of the Fund's Digital Asset Holdings Fee Basis Amount as of 4:00 p.m., New York time, and will generally be paid in the Fund Components then held by the Fund in proportion to such Fund Components' respective Weightings.
 For any day that is not a business day or in a Rebalancing Period, the Manager's Fee will accrue in U.S. dollars at a rate of 3.0% of the most recently calculated Digital Asset Holdings Fee Basis Amount of the Fund.
-The Manager's Fee is payable to the Manager monthly in arrears. - "Marketer" Genesis or any other person from time to time engaged to provide marketing services or related services to the Fund pursuant to authority delegated by the Manager. - "Marketing Fee" Fee payable to the Marketer for services it provides to the Fund, which the Manager will pay to the Marketer as a Manager-paid Expense. - "Mt.
-Gox" Mt.
-Gox K.K., formerly a Japan-based Bitcoin exchange. - "NAV" The net asset value of the Fund determined on a GAAP basis. - "NYDFS" The New York State Department of Financial Services. - "NYDTF" The New York State Department of Taxation and Finance. - "OTCQX" The OTCQX tier of the OTC Markets Group Inc.
+The Manager's Fee is payable to the Manager monthly in arrears.

+"Marketing Fee" - Fee payable to the marketer for services it provides to the Fund, which the Manager will pay to the marketer as a Manager-paid Expense.

+"Mt.
+Gox" - Mt.
+Gox K.K., formerly a Japan-based Digital Asset Exchange.

+"NAV" - The net asset value of the Fund determined on a GAAP basis.

+"OTCQX" - The OTCQX tier of the OTC Markets Group Inc.